NZDF primary health care explained

 For more information on provision of care for NZDF community members, Cadet Forces, Youth Development Units and more, refer to the NZDF Health Policy: Health Instruction: 018/16: Access to Healthcare.

-NZDF Healthcare provisions
+NZDF healthcare provisions

 Regular Force personnel: accessing external providers